zingale/computational_astrophysics/content/homework/homework7.md

      you need to be sure to compute the timestep inside of the evolution, for each step, since $u$ changes as we evolve.
      ```

+     ```{tip}
+     If you use the advection code from class, be sure to change the boundary conditions.
+There we did periodic.
+For this problem we want outflow / zero-gradient.
+     ```

    * Now difference the conservative form as:

      $$u_{i}^{n+1} = u_i^n - \frac{\Delta t}{\Delta x} \left ( \frac{1}{2} (u_i^n)^2